andrewboring/laughing-umbrella/Project-Proposal.md

 ## Approach

 ### Data Cleanup: Extract, Transform, Load
 Many of the data sets are individual, periodic files (annual, monthly, etc), rather than a single, combined file.
 Additionally, many file formats change even within data sets in the same series.
-We will create Jupyter notebooks showing the data cleanup and combination process, which should result in a single, large combined data set with indicators as column headers and rows organized by month/quarter/year.
+We will create Jupyter notebooks showing the data cleanup and combination process, which should result in a single, large combined data set with indicators as column headers and rows organized by month/year.

-The data set will be imported into sqlite3 database for querying.
+For data provided in quarterly periods, monthly values will be extrapolated.
+The AHS The final data set will be imported into a SQL database for querying.

 ### Initial Analysis and Model Creation